 Let’s do a full circle here; since you already have the blanket, let’s complete it by adding gloves!
 Just the perfect accessory to warm up those cold fingertips!

-7. Consider serving food that are still delicious even when served cold
+7. Consider serving food that is still delicious even when served cold

 This is something that you’d like to consider.
 If your guests are situated outside, and it is a little chilly, or IT WILL get chilly later in the night, you might want to consider serving food that is still delicious, even when served cold.
 This is definitely something unconventional but very fitting.
 Try a trio of macaroni salad, sandwich, and mini charcuterie cup!
 All great served cold!